byusti/rtorrent/README.md

 # rust-torrent

-A BitTorrent client for the console.
-The goals for this project were to teach myself rust in an applied setting, and to learn more about networking, specifically p2p networking.

 ## Usage
-An installation of rust is required to compile the client.
+An installation of rust is required.
+Works with single file torrents only.
 ```sh
 git clone https://github.com/byusti/rust-torrent.git
 cd rust-torrent